 4. Learn How to Do Your Marketing

 Of course, you could hire a professional marketing company – but that could be costly.
 Plus – as we mentioned – you should know how to do it by yourself first.

 Take an online course on Social Media marketing.
-If you have cellphone with a good camera – you too can become viral with a Cake Tutorial on YouTube, or an out-of-this world Cake picture on Instagram.
-Don’t be afraid to spend a few bucks on Social media Ads, but first take a course on how to do it efficiently.
+If you have a cellphone with a good camera – you too can become viral with a Cake Tutorial on YouTube, or an out-of-this-world Cake picture on Instagram.
+Don’t be afraid to spend a few bucks on Social media Ads, but first, take a course on how to do it efficiently.

 5. Be Innovative, All the Time

 Never stop innovating.
 If you keep on coming up with creative products and offers – the chances of your business survival will remain higher than average.
 Follow the latest trends, not only in bakery – but in anything (you can go to Google Trends).
 If the World Cup in Soccer is currently trending – you can come up with a line of Soccer-designed cakes and share it online.

 You’ll become more innovative by learning the latest trends in the baking industry.
 That’s why it’s worth checking one of the best baking schools and courses to enhance your baking knowledge and skills.
 For instance, you can take a baking course that can provide you with more comprehensive learning to become a pastry chef.